 First, there is a little bubble tip that appears when you hover over the badge itself (or click, if using a mobile device).

 Second, Amazon have recently begun revealing the specific criteria for individual items, calling it “Why we love this product”.
 This is a bullet list of three reasons why the product was selected.
 It is not shown consistently, and the three reasons vary between products.

 Combining these gives a list of the following factors:

 - Competitively priced

 - Popular with shoppers searching for that keyword

 - Lower return rate than similar products

 The factors may not be equally important for every item, as is suggested by the variation in the “Why we love this product” reasons.

 And, of course, some of these factors are subjective.
 What does “well priced” or “popular with shoppers” mean more specifically?
 “Popular” might relate to the click-through rate from search results, or the conversion rate to sales.
-It could also be a combination of both, or something else entirely.

 Moving onto price and reviews, if you browse through Amazon for a while, you will notice that it isn’t always the cheapest item, or the highest-rated item, which has the Amazon’s Choice badge.